Click

 source *See Photo notes at bottom of page

-fine photograph and a fine memory of a superb ship - SS Santa
+photograph in memory of a superb ship, the SS Santa Paula, which

-Paula is seen here late during her Grace Line days
+is seen here during her Grace Line days

 Photograph